smsohan/smsohan.github.com/source/_posts/2019-06-05-polyglot-yyc-2019-my-first-unconference.markdown

 is a summary of my day.

-About the attendees, I don't have the official count, but I imagine there were close to a hundred participants.
-Among us, quite a few people represented the sponsor companies.
+About the attendees, I don't have the official count, but I imagine there were close to a hundred people.
+Quite a few people represented the sponsor companies.
 The sponsors advertised for hiring new employees, mostly software engineers.
 On the other hand, I met a few people who joined this venue to talk to prospective employers.